coreybutler/cfamazon/README.md

 Follow the author on [G+](https://plus.google.com/u/1/111169756342687497578?rel=author) or [Twitter (@goldglovecb)](http://twitter.com/goldglovecb).

+## NOTICE

+My time has become very strained with other projects.
+Since originally writing this library, my focus has shifted towards the Node.js world.
+Additionally, Amazon hasn't reached out to me about this project since the initial inclusion of the MWS functionality.
+I know a significant number of people are still using it, but the folks I worked with at Amazon have moved to other areas of the company.
+As a result, if someone has the time and interest in taking over this project, I'd be happy to transition it.
+Shoot me a note at corey@coreybutler.com if you are interested.

 <h1>About CFAmazon</h1>

 CFAmazon is a collection of ColdFusion code wrappers and examples designed to get you started with different Amazon web services.